ottenwbe/bosh-install/README.md

 ```

 On the jumpbox the destroy script will call the ```src/bin/delete.sh``` script.
-This uses the bosh cli to destroy the bosh director.
+This script uses the bosh cli to destroy the bosh director.

 ```bash
 #!/usr/bin/env bash